obsidianstorms/outfitter/planning.md

 ## Summary

-This application is intended to allow a player to define the abilities his game character may be able to use as actions.
+This application is intended to allow a player to define the abilities a game character may be able to use as actions or abilities.
 It will act much like an ecommerce shopping cart managing products and shopping carts but there will not be a checkout or payment process.

 ## Goal